N3nk0v/Blue-Team/README.md

-# Blue-Team
+# 🔵 Blue Team

-Defensive security, detection techniques and system hardening.
+Defensive security practices and detection techniques.

+This section focuses on monitoring, hardening systems, and protecting against real-world threats.